 FOCUS ONThis report is a unique and comprehensive survey of tax administration systems, practices and performance across 56 advanced and emerging economies, including all OECD, EU, and G20 members.

-Tax commissioners will meet in Beijing, China, from 11-13 May 2016 for the 10th meeting of the Forum on Tax Administration in order to build and maintain effective tax administrations in a globalised environment.
+Tax commissioners met in Beijing, China, from 11-13 May 2016 for the 10th meeting of the Forum on Tax Administration in order to build and maintain effective tax administrations in a globalised environment.

 State Administration of Taxation of the People’s Republic of China